upptime/github-externship/README.md

 ## About this externship

-**Upptime** is an open-source uptime monitor and status page, powered by GitHub Actions, Issues, and Pages.
+**[upptime/upptime](https://github.com/upptime/upptime)** is an open-source uptime monitor and status page, powered by GitHub Actions, Issues, and Pages.
 It uses Node.js and is written in TypeScript by your friends at [Koj](https://github.com/koj-co).

 In partnership with GitHub, we're helping launch the Upptime Externship, where students can get paid to work on open-source software.
 More about the [GitHub Externship](https://github-externships.github.io/externship/) program is available on their website: